 Split Yellow Pea (Pisum sativum)

 - Split pea, also known as the Field Pea, Soup Pea or Matar Dal, belongs to the species Pisum sativum, together with the fresh garden peas, Sno-Pea and Sugar Snap Pea.
+The dried split peas can be yellow or green in colour.

 - Split Yellow Peas (Pisum sativum) is a cool-season crop grown for its mature dried edible seeds, which can be marketed whole or split or ground into flour.